ansforge/IG-fhir-medicosocial-transfert-donnees-dui/395-flux---mise-à-jour-du-flux-1---projet-personnalisé/ig/StructureDefinition-tddui-bundle.md

         "id" : "Bundle.entry:RelatedPerson",
         "path" : "Bundle.entry",
         "sliceName" : "RelatedPerson",
-        "short" : "RelatedPerson conforming to the FrCoreRelatedPerson profile, used to convey information about a person related to the patient.", "min" : 0,
+        "short" : "RelatedPerson conforming to the FrCoreRelatedPerson profile, used to convey information about the user's contacts.", "min" : 0,
         "max" : "*"
       },